RIBA International Award 2021: The best new buildings in the world are discovered - ExBulletin

 RIBA praised the project for assimilation with the surrounding village, adding that the design aims to resist the threat of rising water levels in the typhoon-prone region.
 Environmentally friendly design features include rainwater collection tanks and wall openings that provide natural ventilation.

-“It’s really a wonderful moment when an acquaintance as important as this helps to draw attention to a remote corner of our highly connected but unknown world, to a project born of scarce resources, to care of people and the community destined to live in the fragile environment of a flowing climate, ”said architect Kashef Chowdhury, whose Dhaka-based firm Urbana designed the project, in a press release.
+“It’s a really great moment when an acquaintance as important as this helps to draw attention to a remote corner of our highly connected but unknown world, to a project born of scarce resources, to care for people. and the community destined to live in the fragile environment of an influx climate, ”said architect Kashef Chowdhury, whose Dhaka-based firm Urbana designed the project in a press release.

-Lille Langebro, a bridge in Copenhagen, is among the three finalists for the RIBA 2021 International Prize.
-Credit: Rasmus Hjortshj

 Elsewhere on the shortlist is Lille Langebro, a curved bridge in Copenhagen designed by WilkinsonEyre with Urban Agency.
 The 525-foot-long structure stretches into the central port of the Danish capital, offering pedestrians and cyclists a vehicle-free alternative to the parallel road bridge.